Travel Blog Articles

 There are no crowds, no fixed timetables, and no rush.
 You decide where to stop, how long to stay, and what kind of pace you want.

 Some people prefer a relaxed day with swimming and sunbathing.
 Others want to visit one or two islands, walk around, and have lunch by the sea.
 Most choose a combination of both.
+If you are looking for ideas and inspiration, you can also read more about top boat trip destinations around Athens.

 The Saronic Islands